danielrichman/preseed/README.md

 Edit files/settings/*, then:

 <pre>
-Usage ./remaster <preseed>
+Usage ./remaster &lt;preseed&gt;
-Where <preseed> is one of the items in files/preseeds/
+Where &lt;preseed&gt; is one of the items in files/preseeds/
 </pre>

 I apologise for the lack of documentation.